sukulent/namefix/README.md

 ## Installation

+I plan to make an Arch PKGBUILD and also a Debian package sometime in the future.
+For now, you can build it from source.

+## Building from source
-You need to have make, git and g++ installed.
+You will need to have make, strip (binutils), git and g++ installed.
-Than it is as simle as cloning this repo and running make.
+Than it should be as simple as cloning this repo and running `make`.
 A namefix executable will be generated, place it wherever you like.
-You can run make install if you want to copy the executable to /usr/bin, make uninstall runs `rm /usr/bin/namefix` if you want to remove it.
+You can run `make install` if you want to copy the executable to /usr/local/bin/, and `make uninstall` runs `rm /usr/local/bin/namefix` if you want to remove it.

 ```
 	git clone https://github.com/sukulent/namefix.git && cd namefix